kolessios/insource-legacy/README.md

 More information
 -----------------------

-To get more information about the project, tips, help or want to help me you can contact me by [email](mailto:kolessios@gmail.com) or [Steam](http://steamcommunity.com/profiles/76561198040059089).
+To get more information about the project you can contact me via [email](mailto:kolessios@gmail.com) or [Steam](http://steamcommunity.com/profiles/76561198040059089).